looprock/kube-tls-checker/README.md

 ## Important

-/k8s/kubeconfig isn't provided or references in the Dockerfile, you'll need to do that part yourself!
+/k8s/kubeconfig isn't provided or references in the Dockerfile.
+Apply that in a different container and make this the base it.